-Reek stayed with Ramsay, even after Ramsay was brought to the Dreadfort in 297AC and was made Roose's unofficial heir.
+Reek stayed with Ramsay, even after Ramsay was brought to the Dreadfort in 297 AC and was made Roose's unofficial heir.
 From that time on, Ramsay and Reek became infamous in the region for the "hunts" they undertook together.
 They caught peasant girls, then set them free and told them to run for their lives.
-They then chased after the girls until they caught them, with Ramsay raping and killing the girls, then Reek having his way with the dead bodies while they were still warm.
+The pair chased after the girls until they caught them, with Ramsay raping and killing the girls, then Reek having his way with the dead bodies while they were still warm.
 Only a few of the girls escaped.

 A Clash of Kings